JBMatthews/StayingAlivePDI/README.md

 ```cron
 0 9 * * * cd /Users/YOURNAME/Path/StayinAlivePDI && ./keep_pdi_alive.sh >> pdi_keepalive.log 2>&1
 ```

-    > If you are unsure of what the absolute path to "StayinAlivePDI" is and you are using Terminal, you can use the command 'pwd'

 - Runs every day at 9am.
 - Appends results to `pdi_keepalive.log` in your repo folder.